junxit/us-congress-code/title-19/chapter-1a/sec-81c.md

 ### Effective Date of 1993 Amendment

 Amendment by Pub.
 L. 103–182 applicable (1) with respect to exports from the United States to Canada on Jan.
 1, 1996, if Canada is a NAFTA country on that date and after such date for so long as Canada continues to be a NAFTA country and (2) with respect to exports from the United States to Mexico on Jan.
 1, 2001, if Mexico is a NAFTA country on that date and after such date for so long as Mexico continues to be a NAFTA country, see section 213(c) of Pub.
-L. 103–182, set out as an Effective Date note under section 3331 of this title.
+L. 103–182, formerly set out as an Effective Date note under section 3331 of this title.

 ### Effective Date of 1990 Amendment